Measuring out-of-time-order correlators on a quantum computer based on an irreversibility-susceptibility method: Experiments on the trapped-ion quantum computer, reimei

 Overall, a consistent observation across all the results obtained from three methods is the subtle deviation between the simulation and experimental results, which is primarily attributed to errors from extrinsic noise.
 In addition, the discrepancies between the theoretical and the simulation results are likely due to a combination of two factors: fidelity errors from potential imperfections in the preparation of the variational Gibbs state, and algorithmic errors from finite-value truncation in the Trotter decomposition.
 Despite these inaccuracies, the results clearly demonstrate the feasibility of experimentally exploring quantum dynamics on current quantum computers.

 Next, we compare the results for each method in detail.
 A notable difference among the methods is the variation in the behavior of the measured OTOC values with respect to the parameter $\Delta$ in the XXZ Hamiltonian.
 Figure \ref{fig:res_otoc}(a) shows the OTOC evaluated using the RTM.
 At early times, the results align well with the ideal values regardless of the values of $\Delta$.
 However, as time progresses, the measured values for $\Delta = 0.5$, $0.7$, and $0.9$ deviate downward from the theoretical predictions.
 Figure \ref{fig:res_otoc}(b) shows the OTOC evaluated using the WMM.
 Similar to the RTM, the results match the ideal values at early times.
 In the later time regime, however, the values for $\Delta = 0.5$, $0.7$, and $0.9$ deviate upward from the theoretical predictions.
 Figure \ref{fig:res_otoc}(c) shows the OTOC evaluated using the ISM.
-For all values of $\Delta$, the measured OTOC is in good agreement with the theoretical values at very early and very late times.
-Minor deviations are observed in the intermediate time regime.
-Furthermore, due to the use of a weak interaction, the standard deviation for the ISM is noticeably larger compared to the other two methods.
+For all values of $\Delta$, the measured OTOC is in good agreement with the theoretical values on average.
+Because of the use of a weak interaction, the standard deviation for the ISM is larger compared to the other two methods.
+However, we must carefully interpret the apparent robustness of the ISM against variations in the anisotropy parameter $\Delta$.
+As observed in Fig.~\ref{fig:res_otoc}(c), the ISM exhibits larger standard deviations compared to the RTM and WMM.
+This variance is not a hardware artifact, but an intrinsic feature of protocols relying on weak interactions.
+Specifically, the useful signal extracted in the ISM---the shift in the expectation value of the ancilla's Pauli-$x$ operator---scales quadratically with the weak interaction strength: $1 - \expt{\sigma^{x}}_{\rho'} \approx 2\theta^{2}C_{\beta}(\tau)$.
+Conversely, the shot noise for $N$ measurement shots scales as $1/\sqrt{N}$.
+Consequently, the signal-to-noise ratio (SNR) is inherently suppressed by the weak coupling parameter, yielding $\text{SNR} \sim \mathcal{O}(\theta^{2}\sqrt{N})$.
+In our experiment, with $\theta = 0.4$ radians and $N = 1000$ shots, the statistical noise floor remains relatively high.
+Therefore, it is plausible that any subtle, method-dependent deviations induced by the physical parameter $\Delta$---which are clearly resolved in the $\mathcal{O}(1)$ signals of the RTM and WMM---are currently being masked by the dominant statistical uncertainty in the ISM.
+While the mean values of the ISM faithfully track the ideal values across all tested regimes, this fundamental variance penalty precludes a definitive conclusion regarding the absence of $\Delta$ dependence.
+Overcoming this limitation in future experiments will require significantly increasing the shot count $N$ to compensate for the $\theta^{2}$ suppression.

 In summary, while the ISM shows little dependence on the parameter $\Delta$, both the RTM and WMM exhibit reduced accuracy in the later time regime for larger values of $\Delta$.
 This method-dependent behavior of the measured OTOC properties has not been previously reported.
 Further investigation and detailed analysis are needed to understand the underlying causes of this phenomenon.